Ductal Carcinoma In Situ (DCIS)

 If the radiologist sees something on the mammogram that needs to be looked at more, you may need more tests done.
 These can include repeat mammogram pictures, ultrasound, or biopsy to test the breast tissue.
 A biopsy is used to diagnose DCIS.

 After the biopsy, the tissue sample is looked at by a pathologist under a microscope and a report is written.
-A pathologist is a medical doctor who specializes in diagnosing diseases by looking at tissue taken from the body.
+A pathologist is a medical doctor who diagnoses diseases by looking at tissue taken from the body.
 The pathology report gives information about you and your health history, the reason for the test, and both normal and abnormal findings.
 The classification of your tumor will also be in the report.
 These things are discussed below.
 You should ask for a copy of the pathology report for your records.

 How is DCIS classified?